mph-/lcapy/doc/systems.rst

 Lcapy has two state-space representations: `StateSpace` for continuous-time linear time-invariant systems and `DTStateSpace` for discrete-time linear time-invariant systems.
-Both representations share many methods and attributes.
+Both representations share many methods and attributes, see :ref:`state-space-analysis`.

 A state-space object is created from the state matrix, `A`, input matrix, `B`, output matrix `C`, and feed-through matrix `D`::